Thermodynamic Bethe ansatz and wall crossing for deformed supersymmetric quantum mechanics: -extended TBA and wall crossing

 In this section, we first present the $\mathbb{Z}_4$-extended TBA equations in the minimal chamber for the deformed supersymmetric quantum mechanics with superpotential \eqref{eq:superp1} using the ODE/IM correspondence \cite{Ito:2024nlt}.
-We then provide a general procedure for wall-crossing of these $\mathbb{Z}_4$-extended TBA to extend them to the whole space of moduli parameters.
+We then provide a general procedure for wall crossing of these $\mathbb{Z}_4$-extended TBA to extend them to the whole space of moduli parameters.